 What is the Relevant Anatomy of Ankle Impingement?

 Two bones comprise the “true’ ankle joint – the tibia and talus.
 These bones glide upon each other and have articular cartilage that cushions the tibia’s impact on the talus during weight-bearing activity.

-During the ankle dorsiflexion movement (figure 1), the foot and shin move towards one another, meaning the tibia approaches the talus’s front.
+The foot and shin move towards one another during the ankle dorsiflexion movement, meaning the tibia approaches the talus’s front.
 This movement places compressive forces on the structures at the front of the ankle joint.
 If these forces are in excess or beyond what the ankle can withstand, damage and inflammation of these structures can occur.

 What Occurs in Anterior Ankle Impingement?

 Repeated compression at the front or anterior aspect of the ankle joint may result in joint capsule or synovium pinching.
 The subsequent soft tissue inflammation is responsible for generating pain in patients with anterior ankle impingement.